kwindrem/TailscaleGX/ReadMe.md

 # NOTE

-tailscale is being added to Venus OS.
-When a stock tailscale is detected, TailscaleGX will not run to avoid conflics The firmware version that will include tailscale has not been determined so the normal obsolete version mechamism is not used at the moment but will be added when the version is known.
+Victron Energy has tabled a native tailscale implementation due to security concerns.

+TailscaleGX will continue to provide tailscale support for those that understand and accept the security risks.

+TailscaleGX configuration is through the Classic UI only).
+No work is planned to support tailscale configuraiton via the New UI(aka gui-v2).
+Although it is also possible to confiture it via a combination of the command line (running /data/TailscaleGX/tailscale) and dbus-spy (to turn tailscale on and off).

 # NOTE
 Support for firmware prior to v3.10 has been dropped starting with TailScaleGX v1.6